 Another example is often found in the distribution of sales to the customers of a company.
 Here, it can be observed that the majority of sales is often generated by a few (big) clients.
 The the rest of the clients only provide a marginal share of sales.

 Similarly, in companies, a small percentage of workers usually spend the majority of sick days.
 The most workers have few sick days.

 In private life you can also find an example, which you certainly know.
 Mostly we only wear a few of the garments that we own regularly.
 The majority of the garments are rarely or not worn by us for years.

 On the Internet, a small percentage of very well-known web pages (Google, Instagram, etc.) generate the most data traffic.
 The most of the web pages is responsible for a very small portion of traffic.

 Reflecting on your everyday life, this knowledge can serve you well once you have internalized it.
 After all, we also like to waste 80% of our time on relatively unimportant things, while our biggest results during the day often do not take much time.

-The famous Frank Bettger, for example, an independent salesman, once wrote in one of his books: “I found out that I spent 80% of my appointments with clients who then accounted for just 20% of my sales.”
-Following this realization, he made sure not to give too much time to this clientele and instead focused on the interesting ones among them.
+The famous Frank Bettger, an independent salesman, once wrote in one of his books: “I found out that I spent 80% of my appointments with clients who then accounted for just 20% of my sales.”
+Following this realization, he made sure not to give too much time to this clientele.
+Instead he focused on the interesting ones among them.

 Critical consideration of Pareto principle